indigos33k3r/internet-radio-recorder/htdocs/README.txt

-A simplistic internet radio recorder.
-Turns broadcasts of e.g. http://br.de/radio/, http://m945.de/ or http://dlf.de into RSS feeds with mp3 enclosures.
+A internet radio recorder.
+Turns broadcasts of e.g. http://br.de/radio/, http://m945.de/ or http://dlf.de/ into RSS feeds with mp3 enclosures.

+Scrapes the websites to get proper descriptions, then does a match and schedules recordings in case.

 Built lightweight to run nicely on a raspi - http://www.raspberrypi.org/ - or any other debian-like system.